OBITORASU/facialattendance/README.md

 ```
 git clone https://github.com/OBITORASU/facialattendance.git
 ```
 After cloning the project, to use it first you need to create a folder named `images` inside the cloned folder.
-The `images` folder will contain images of your employees with their names as the file name for identification.
+The `images` folder is supposed to contain images of your employees with their names as the file name for identification.
 When the model is run using the webcam, any employee from the images folder will be recognized on the web cam feed and their attendence will be stored in an auto generated csv file.
 The csv file is regenerated every time the program is re-run, so it is recommended that you take backup of each individual csv when running this script consecutively.